IT Asset Management Suite IT Asset Management Blog Granular It Transparency The Key To Smarter Cost Control And Business Value

 Cloud-specific transparency challenges

-The FinOps Foundation’s State of FinOps 2023 report, based on data from over 1,000 organizations, found that:
+According to FinOps key insights, based on data from 1245 organizations, it was found that:

 • 43% of cloud spend is allocated to compute resources